Surface . . .

 Oh yeah.
 “That’s a thing.
 A rare thing.”
 So, he was putting his life on the line like others had before him to free the Underground, except he wanted a side prize too.
 “What’s the deal?”

 “Faster I get through it, better off I am,” Frisk revealed.
-“Start off with dating, more dating, until . . .”
-Frisk rubbed her eye.
-“We can get married afterwards if I want.”
+“Start off with dating, then if it’s longer, then more intensity, until . . .”
+Frisk rubbed her shoulders.

 Oh?
 Oh!
 “Men are scum!”
 Exactly as Frisk said.